tsol/test-nuxt3-broker/README.md

 # Nuxt 3 Minimal Starter

 This is a test task for a job interview.
-Initial tasks requires Single Page Application (preferably with SSR, preferably VUE, well designed, higly reactive, modular - where each page component can be loaded at runtime.
+Initial task requires me to build a Single Page Application (preferably with SSR support, preferably in VUE/VUETIFY, well designed, higly reactive, modular - where each page component can be loaded at runtime.

 Initial tasks requests for presense of two 'core' plugins - EventBus and Binance order book library.
 And also two pages - one with live-time updated orders, other with STOCKS selector.
 Each one page must affect the other though EventBus.

-Design is requested to be Vuetify (and at the same time CSS styling should be BEM).

 ## My way of thought: initial plan